charlenetolentino/mattsnotes/401-main/reading401-02.md

 ## Questions:

-1. What’s the difference between PUT and PATCH?
+1. Who’s the difference between PUT and PATCH?
   <ul>
       <li>PUT replaces an entire resource if it exists or creates a new one if it didn't.
 PATCH updates that resource </li>
     </ul>